raystack/dagger/docs/docs/intro.md

 - [Reference](./reference/overview.md) contains details about configurations, metrics and other aspects of Dagger.
 - [Contribute](./contribute/contribution.md) contains resources for anyone who wants to contribute to Dagger.
 - [Usecase](./usecase/overview.md) describes examples use cases which can be solved via Dagger.
+- [Examples](./examples/overview.md) contains tutorials to try out some of Dagger's features with real-world usecases